HumanCompatibleAI/ranking-challenge/README.md

 There is no latency requirement for initial submissions.

 Finalists must finish returning their result using a standardized test set on our infrastructure within 750ms.

-We will test this vigorously, since latency can have an enormous impact on overall outcomes.
+We will test this vigorously.
+Latency can have an enormous impact on overall outcomes, and to properly control for it all study arms must be delayed to match the performance of the slowest ranker.

 If your classifier is too slow, we will let you know as quickly as possible, to give you time to improve your submission before the deadline.

-## Security model
+## 🔐 Security model

 As this experiment handles a considerable amount of Personal Identifiable Information (PII) to which your code will have unfettered access, we must take steps to prevent data exfiltration.
 These will include, among other things: